JeffersonLab/jmyapi/README.md

 **Note**: An alternative is to use a JNDI DataSource via the [PooledNexus](https://github.com/JeffersonLab/jmyapi/blob/f4f27b9e1cb7c4430d467d409cdf530d2c4aa8ac/src/main/java/org/jlab/mya/nexus/PooledNexus.java#L21) instead of using the OnDemandNexus with a credentials file.
 A PooledNexus is often used with an application server such as Tomcat.
 See [DataSource Notes](https://github.com/JeffersonLab/jmyapi/wiki/Developer-Notes#datasource-notes).

+### Proxies
+If the environment variable `JMYAPI_USE_PROXY=true` then the proxy hostnames defined in deployments.properties will be used instead of the normal hostnames.
+This is specifically used when running jmyapi on a localhost workstation with mya inside a docker bridged network.

 ## Build
 This project is built with [Java 17](https://adoptium.net/) (compiled to Java 8 bytecode), and uses the [Gradle 7](https://gradle.org/) build tool to automatically download dependencies and build the project from source: